billgathen/thinking-in-elm/README.md

 `elm-make Main.elm`

+Accept any default it asks you about.
 That will re-build the Elm application and store it in `elm.js` so the `index.html` page can find it.

 To try the examples on your local machine, run this command in your terminal in the main directory for the example: